NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 #### 2.x.x.x - WIP

 - Added end loop preview and setting for end loop preview wave amount.
+- Added functionality to auto-detect the location of the survival file within the Settings window.
 - Optimised deleting spawns.
-- Added "clear search" buttons to "Download Spawnset" window.
+- Added "clear search" buttons to Download Spawnset window.
-- Added "has leaderboard" column to the spawnset list in the "Download Spawnset" window.
+- Added "has leaderboard" column to the spawnset list in the Download Spawnset window.
 - Fixed log not being written to.
 - The spawn index visualisation now starts at 1 rather than 0.
 - Layout improvements.